 - the pesticides are stored higher than the highest level reached by

 water in a 100-year interval flood.

-pesticides must be stored on such premises only if one of the
+Pesticides must be stored on such premises only if one of the above-mentioned

-above-mentioned conditions applies, failing which the storage site must
+conditions applies, failing which the storage site must be moved outside

 - Class 1, Class 2 and Class 3 unprepared or undiluted pesticides must

-floor, platform or watertight basin built so as to contain and allow for
+a floor, platform or watertight basin built so as to contain and allow

 - A person who stores Class 1, Class 2 or Class 3 pesticides must have